maierav/sensation/intro.md

 :alt: An overly simplistic, bare bones model of the scientific method.
 :width: 50%

-Figure 2: An overly simplistic, bare bones model of the scientific method.
+An overly simplistic, bare bones model of the scientific method.
 :::

 However, we will not just discuss the science of perception.
 In fact, nothing we have discussed so far is science (yet).
 What we have done so far is reasoning that *precedes* science, or meta-science.
 In other words, we are in the realm of philosophy.